NAD+ (Nicotinamide Adenine Dinucleotide)

 Cellular Processes Associated with NAD+ Activity

-Research has investigated NAD+ in relation to several major cellular systems:
+Research has investigated NAD+ in relation to several major systems:

-Genomic Maintenance – Functions as a cofactor for DNA-repair enzymes and poly(ADP-ribosyl) reactions.
+Genomic Maintenance – Functions as a cofactor for DNA enzymes and poly(ADP-ribosyl) reactions.

 Epigenetic Regulation – Sirtuin-dependent deacetylases utilize NAD+ to influence chromatin structure and gene expression.